Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Current Project**
 * Release 0.2.

-* Review dialogue and Negentropy nerdiness being too weird.
 * Add hotkeys to the inventory screen and block casting/moving in inventory.
-* Description for Epsilon spawners, harmony platforms and ladders

-bugs:
-* Fix mouse movement with falling and para.
-Or anything else that's buggy.
 * Shizapis, aster, Serene, borerora, aube.
 * Fix the music

+**Bugs**

+* Falling in the Serene Spire can be ignored with mouse movement.
+* Descriptions for harmony platforms and ladders

 **Low priority nitpicks**